dcunited001/dcunited001.github.io/_posts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 ### Intro(?)

+- mention quantum physics and coarse graining
+  - explain "what" coarse graining really is and why we may be wrong about quantum mechanics. explain why the Ansatz and Tensor Networks explain these phenomena under dimensionally various conceptions of the problem statement

 - over the course of thousands of years, elites (needed to understand) social physics and statistics to rule/manage people. modern man presumes mathematic insights from chemistry, thermodynamics and